marsim00/IBM-Model-1/README.md

-# Implementation of the IBM Model 1 for Translation
+# Implementation of the IBM Model 1
 Model is trained and tested for the translation from English to French.

 ## Project structure